Keerthanazzz/Bill-Extraction-and-Aggregation/README.md

 Download and install Tesseract from here.
-Add the Tesseract path to your environment variables or specify it directly in the script: pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe' Google Generative AI API Key:
+Add the Tesseract path to your environment variables or specify it directly in the script: pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'

-To integrate AI-powered data refinement, configure your API key for Google Generative AI by setting it in the script: genai.configure(api_key="YOUR_API_KEY")
-Configuration
-Before running the application, you may need to adjust the following configuration settings:

-Tesseract Path: Make sure Tesseract is properly configured for your system:

-pytesseract.tesseract_cmd = r'C:\Path\To\Tesseract\tesseract.exe'
-Excel File Path: Set the path where the extracted data will be stored:

-EXCEL_FILE_PATH = 'path_to_save_data/eng.xlsx'
-Google API Key: Set your Google API key for data enhancement:

-genai.configure(api_key="YOUR_API_KEY")
-Usage
-Run the Application: Launch the Streamlit application by running:

-streamlit run app.py
-Upload Invoice: Upload invoices in PDF or image format via the web interface.

 Extract Data: The application will extract structured data (e.g., invoice number, GST number, product details) from the uploaded file.